 These pics are from today.
 The guys went out before I arrived and caught a grey rat snake, as you can see here.
 Also a beautiful specimen.
 Shame someone whacked it with a stick at the house it was found at!

-All posts by Vern Lovic.
-Amateur herpetologist roaming about Thailand on field herping trips to find cobras, kraits, coral snakes, and other snakes native to Thailand.
-Thailand has over 200 snake species with many of them venomous.
+Snake posts by Vern Lovic.
+Amateur herpetologist roaming about Thailand on field herping tours and events to find king cobras, kraits, vipers, corals, keelbacks, and other snakes native to Thailand.
+FYI - Thailand has over 200 snake species.
+Here's our latest book with detailed information on Thailand's 35 Deadly Snakes.
+"Is That Snake In Your House Dangerous?
+Identify Deadly Thailand Snakes In Under 5 Minutes!"
+INFO HERE.